Practical guide: valuation in the real estate purchasing process in Spain

 • Cost: €400 on average, payable by the buyer.

-• Don't: choose a non-certified tasador. ignore the cost of the work involved and sign thearras contract before tasación.
+• To avoid: choosing a non-certified tasador, ignoring the cost of necessary work and signing the arras contract before the tasación.

 Sources: Ing